florza/contests-engine/README.md

 - PATCH /api/v1/contests/<id>/matches/<id>

 ## Recent Steps
+- Replaced cookies and csrf token by the access token that is sent to the client in the login request and resent by the client in the authorization header.
 - Changed some config details to the heroku standards for rails 6, included a static home page with some basic information.
 - Branch graphity: implement DrawResource to render JSONAPI for Draw data without a corresponding active record model, install and try Graphiti Vandal (seems not to be very useful, e.g. because no login or header handling)
 - Branch graphity: change input/output to JSONAPI-format (jsonapi.org), using the Graphiti gems (www.graphiti.dev)